aeon-toolkit/aeon/docs/developer_guide/deprecation.md

 Deprecation warnings should be included for at least one minor version cycle before change or removal.

 Note that the deprecation policy does not necessarily apply to modules we class as still experimental.
-Currently experimental modules are
+Currently experimental modules are:

 - annotation

 When we introduce a new module, we may classify it as experimental until the API is stable.
 We will try not make drastic changes to experimental modules, but we need to retain the freedom to be more agile with the design in these cases.

 Deprecation process
 ===================